open-telemetry/semantic-conventions/docs/database/database-spans.md

 - SHOULD set the span status code to `Error`
 - SHOULD set the `error.type` attribute
-- SHOULD set the span status description when it has additional information about the error that aligns with [Span Status Description][SpanStatus].
+- SHOULD set the span status description when it has additional information about the error which is not expected to contain sensitive details and aligns with [Span Status Description][SpanStatus] definition.

   It's NOT RECOMMENDED to duplicate `db.response.status_code` or `error.type` in span status description.